-Families are granted ten (10) vacation days, calculated July-June each year (not a calendar year).
-After a family has used all ten (10) vacation days, subsidy will not cover the cost of your weekly tuition payment.
-This means the family would be responsible to pay the tuition rate if you do not have any vacation days left.
+Children are granted thirty (30) days of absence each year, calculated July-June (not a calendar year).
+State subsidy guidelines for attendance must be followed for payment to be covered.
+In the event a family has used all thirty (30) allotted days subsidy will not cover the cost of tuition.
+All questions about this policy should be directed to a state subsidy specialist.